Louis Stokes Alliance for Minority Participation

-You should continuing being in the LSAMP program if you wish to: (1) earn money by tutoring students in subjects that you excel in; (2) earn money by mentoring students in non-academic matters that influence academic progress; and (3) participate in research and internships in STEM fields.
+You should continuing being in the LSAMP program if you wish to: (1) to earn money by tutoring students in subject in which you excel (2) earn money by mentoring students in non-academic matters that influence academic progress; and (3) participate in research and internships in STEM fields.

 What connections can I make in the LSAMP program?

 Being in the LSAMP program will connect you with LSAMP Scholars, faculty, and administrators from other colleges and universities in New Jersey and possibly other colleges and universities in other states of the nation.
 LSAMP Scholars are also given priority for financial assistance for Master’s and Doctorate degrees in participating universities.